gluster/distaf/docs/HOWTO.md

       There is one more method `cleanup`, which is hidden.
 This method does the hard cleanup of gluster environment.
 Test case writers are not advised to use this method unless its really required.
 This method is called internally by DiSTAF when needed.

-As you can see, there are obvious advanatges of having test case as python class.
+As you can see, there are obvious advantages of having test case as python class.
 So to further make the test case writing easier, a base class is written for gluster tests which does implement `setup` and `teardown` methods.
 This base class is called `GlusterBaseClass`.
 So all test cases should use this class as base class which creates a volume for the test case, depending on the values in configuration file.
 So test case class has to just implement the `run` method which has test case steps, assuming the volume is already created.
 Read more about these methods in the next section.

 Example skeleton of a test case in DiSTAF.
 ```python